canonical/chip-tool-snap/README.md

 The snap packaging makes it easy to run the Chip Tool on Linux distributions.

-This snap has been tested on amd64 and arm64 architecture for WiFi/Ethernet/DNS-SD commissioning and control.
-BLE and Thread has not been tested.
+This snap has been tested on amd64/arm64 architectures for WiFi/Ethernet/DNS-SD/BLE commissioning and control.
+It has not been tested with the Thread protocol.

 ## Usage